Helmut Lang (fashion brand): Brand history

 Helmut Lang, a fashion autodidact, set up a made-to-measure fashion studio in Vienna in 1977 and opened a boutique there in 1979 at the age of 23.
 His clothes were fairly successful in his native Austria, and, after presenting his work as part of an exhibition titled "l'Apocalypse Joyeuse" at the Centre Pompidou in Paris, initiated by the Austrian government, he branched out successfully to Paris in 1986 and created the label "Helmut Lang".

 At this time in the late 1980s and early 1990s, minimalist fashion was at its height.
-His clothes were made with very sharp lines and careful cuts, creating basic but extremely elegant silhouettes in high quality and often high-tech fabrics.
+His clothes were made with very sharp lines and careful cuts, creating minimal silhouettes, often using high-tech fabrics.
 His work has been compared to Rei Kawakubo and Yohji Yamamoto for his sometimes austere, intellectual designs.

 Lang is known for his minimalist, deconstructivist, and often severe designs.
 His fashion house became famous in the late 1980s for its simple but refined designs, its slim suits in black or white, its denim collection, and the use of high-tech fabrics.
 Helmut Lang fashions were sold in upscale department stores and through select retailers, as well as in signature Helmut Lang stores around the world.
 In 1999, Lang entered into a partnership with Prada Group which resulted in the acquisition of the Helmut Lang brand by Prada in 2004, and Mr. Lang's departure from the label in 2005.
 Prada consequently sold it to Link Theory of Japan in 2006.
 Link Theory re-launched the Helmut Lang label with new designers in 2007.
 Since then, Helmut Lang fashions have been available again at upscale department stores and signature Helmut Lang boutiques worldwide.